ajongsma/OSX_MediaCenter_Mavericks/README.md

 ```
 git
 ```
-A popup will show, asking permission to install the Xcode command line developers tools.
+A popup will show, asking permission to install the Xcode Command Line Tools.

 Click Install -> Agree